tomasfarias/lanther/simpleapikeys-server/README.md

 Once compiled, the binary can be run from anywhere.

+Alternatively, `simpleapikeys-server` can be ran as a container, with the included Dockerfile.

 ## Usage

 `simpleapikeys-server` expects an address where to listen to requests, as well as an address for the MongoDB instance, and a database name: